Skip to main content

 Torempa is an ancient Kirati man.He prefers much liquor(wasim/ummak).

-Tormpa put his head in the pot of liquoras angpa-angma were out of their house.
+Torempa put his head in the pot of liquor when angpa-angma were out of their house.
 He could not take out his head from the lid of the pot which made him died there itself.

-So there is a belief in the kirati community where the spirt of Tormpa hunts the people in the form of dizziness and stomach paining.
+So there is a belief in the kirati community where the spirit of Torempa hunts the people in the form of dizziness and stomach paining.

 Comments